 Measurement of weight is done by using a spring balance.
 Not to mention, spring balance is also known as spring scale or simply Newton meter.

-A Newton meter consists of a spring fixed at one end, and with a hook at the other end.
+A Newton meter consists of a spring fixed at one end, and a hook at the other end.
 Whereas, a hook is a place where a measuring object is attached.
 Refer to the above picture to understand it properly.

 Moreover, a spring balance cannot be used to measure the mass of the scale.
 WHY?
 Because it works due to the effect of gravity.